 We are committed to providing a first class education, and our extended day and week enables us to offer exciting co-curricular opportunities to our pupils at lunchtimes, after school and on Saturdays.
-These range from gardening to Mandarin and from ski race training to African drumming.
+These range from gardening to Mandarin and from ski race training to street dance.

 Music, Sport, Art and Design Technology are all incorporated into the mainstream academic curriculum, however pupils have the opportunity in the co-curricular programme to expand on and develop these skills.
 Our programme of clubs and activities may vary from year to year, dependent on pupil and staff interests, the programme for this term can be viewed via the link below: